 - Refinish the hope chest.
 It has sustained some damage along the way so it’ll need some work and if it wants to stay in this room it needs to fit the look of the room.

 - Add some color.
 We just need some warmth and more accessories so it doesn’t look so stark.
+Then we also love to add some real style to our rooms with upcycled and painted furniture like Welsh dressers as they just look stunning.

 - Wash and hem curtains